 The preference shall be given to the Bidder who have at least one Phar/ proper place, allotted by APMC/Mandi of his own or leased for sale of Onion at Onion Sheds of (Place of sale – Mandi/Location etc.)

-Annual Audited balance sheets for the last three years till FY 2024-25 shall be enclosed as supporting document to establish their credibility and performance.
+Annual Audited balance sheets for the last three years ended FY 2024-25 shall be enclosed as supporting document to establish their credibility and performance.

 Bidder should hold a valid Goods and Services Tax (GST) registration certificate, as applicable.